magnese/dune-navier-stokes-two-phase/README.md

 ============================

 [dune-navier-stokes-two-phase][0] is a
-[Distributed and Unified Numerics Environment][1] module implements a front tracking finite element scheme to solve a single/two-phase incompressible (Navier--)Stokes flow in 2D and 3D domains.
+[Distributed and Unified Numerics Environment][1] module which implements a front tracking finite element scheme to solve a single/two-phase incompressible (Navier--)Stokes flow in 2D and 3D domains.
 It supports various finite element spaces and boundary condition, several solvers and different